nuxt/nuxt.com/content/3.deployments/vercel.md

 You can provide additional [build output configuration](https://vercel.com/docs/build-output-api/v3) using `vercel.config` key inside `nitro.config`.
 It will be merged with built-in auto generated config.

-## On-Demand Incremental Static Regeneration (ISR)

-On-demand revalidation allows you to purge the cache for an ISR route whenever you want, foregoing the time interval required with background revalidation.

-To revalidate a page on demand:

-1. Create an Environment Variable which will store a revalidation secret
-    * You can use the command `openssl rand -base64 32` or https://generate-secret.vercel.app/32 to generate a random value.

-2. Update your configuration:

-    ```ts [nuxt.config.ts]
-    export default defineNuxtConfig({
-      nitro: {
-        vercel: {
-          config: {
-            bypassToken: process.env.VERCEL_BYPASS_TOKEN
-          }
-        }
-      }
-    })
-    ```

-3. To trigger "On-Demand Incremental Static Regeneration (ISR)" and revalidate a path to a Prerender Function, make a GET or HEAD request to that path with a header of x-prerender-revalidate: `<bypassToken>`.
-When that Prerender Function endpoint is accessed with this header set, the cache will be revalidated.
-The next request to that function should return a fresh response.

 ## Templates

 ::card-group